namanAnand02/course-selling-app/README.md

     - NOTE:  we did one improvements in step 5: we wrapped database connection and listening on port inside one func, we await database connection first, and on success, we listen on port 3000.
     - Another improvement is about using dotenv, something i'll learn and do later.

+- add middlewares for user and admin auth